griffin-oly/ldap-search/README.md

 # Ldap Search Application

 Flask App with Jenkinsfile to autobuild.

+When a commit is pushed this should autobuild.